Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 16.27.41 UTC
+- WIB: Sabtu, 5 Juli 2025 17.30.28 UTC
-- WITA: Sabtu, 5 Juli 2025 17.27.41 UTC
+- WITA: Sabtu, 5 Juli 2025 18.30.28 UTC
-- WIT: Sabtu, 5 Juli 2025 18.27.41 UTC
+- WIT: Sabtu, 5 Juli 2025 19.30.28 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature